Skip to main content

 Student Pathway to PR

-From choosing your DLI to holding a Canadian PR card — the full roadmap in 2–4 years.
+From choosing your DLI to holding a Canadian PR card, the full reference guide, 2–4 years.

 Overview: The 4-Stage Pathway